huangc28/darkpanda-flutter/README.md

 - []After female cancels service chatroom, lock all chatroom functions.
 - [x]When male left the inquiry chatroom and post another inquiry, the same girl can not see the inquiry.
 - [x]When either party left the chatoom, we should change  the inquiry status to cancel
-- []When female sends service update message, chatroom should have a `ServiceUpdateMessageBubble`.  `ServiceUpdateMessageBubble` is clickable
+- [x]In inquiry chatroom When female sends service update message, chatroom should have a `ServiceUpdateMessageBubble`.  `ServiceUpdateMessageBubble` is clickable
     When user clicks on it, service detail popup will show.
 - []Create a singleton class contains a hash map of error code and corresponding error message.
 The error message is resolved via i18n function.
 - []Emit service inquiry not showing on female app.